sav-che/TL-2/Authors/Burbidge, Frederick William Thomas {std. Burb.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 223](https://www.biodiversitylibrary.org/item/103861#page/233/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 223](https://www.biodiversitylibrary.org/page/33266530) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Burbidge, Frederick William Thomas {std.
 Burb.}|first entry]] for this author

 ### Author

 \* Burbidge, Frederick William Thomas (1847-1905), English botanist, born at Wymeswold, Leicestershire, gardener in the gardens of the Royal Horticultural Society at Chiswick, gardener at Kew 1868-1870, on the staff of "The Garden" 1873-1877, collected living plants for Messrs.
 James Veitch & Sons in North Borneo, Sulu Archipelago, Philipp.
 Isl.
-1877-1879, curator of the Botanic Garden of Trinity College, Dublin 1879-1905, master of arts honoris causa of Dublin University 1889. (*Burb.*).
+1877-1879, curator of the Botanic Garden of Trinity College, Dublin 1879-1905, master of arts honoris causa of Dublin University 1889.
+**Abbreviated name**: *Burb.*

 #### Herbarium and types